Civics 101: Catholic health systems take on educational role as election nears

 Democracy and Catholicism

-Catholic health care executives in charge of advocacy say they and other leaders of their systems also see a clear connection between democratic civic engagement and Catholic teachings.
+Catholic health care executives in charge of advocacy say, like the bishops and the pope, they and other leaders of their systems see a clear connection between democratic civic engagement and Catholic teachings.

 Santore